Team-SafetyWare/safetyware-api/README.md

 ## Architecture

-The following informal architecture diagram shows data flow and the relationship between the API and other components.
+The following informal diagram shows data flow and the relationship between the API and other components.

 ![Architecture diagram](architecture-diagram.png)